johnbayko/hicp/docs/hicp.rst

     The final integer is the index of the character (starting at 0) which the change is applied to.
 If it is omitted, changes occur at the component cursor position (sometimes called the caret).
+If the position is beyond the beginning or end of the content, the position is taken to be the beginning or end.
+If the
-If the character count is 0, then attribute changes are applied to the next text inserted (for example "bold: on(0)" would affect the next character typed, or the text added by
+    character count is 0, then attribute changes are applied to the next text inserted (for example "bold: on(0)" would affect the next character typed, or the text added by